It's a beautiful Saturday morning in August. You roll out of bed,

 season when, and meet farmers and craftspeople who sell their goods online.

-To find a market near you, check out the map index of U.S. farmer's markets
+To find a market near you, check out the map index of local and state farmers markets in the U.S.

-Web site.
-The USDA also maintains a list of farmer's markets in the United States.
+at the FarmersMarket.com.
+The USDA also maintains an evolving list of farmers markets in the United States.
 Some markets offer Web sites with crop calendars, recipes highlighting

 local ingredients and information on how to participate as a vendor.
 In